-AIG Life of Bermuda, Ltd. (AIG Bermuda), including its wholly owned subsidiaries (American General Life Insurance of Bermuda, Ltd., AIG Credit Corp of Canada (AI Credit Canada) and Alabaster Capital LLC (Alabaster Capital)) is a wholly owned subsidiary of AGC Life Insurance Company (AGC Life), an indirect, wholly owned subsidiary of American International Group, Inc. (AIG Parent).
-Unless the context indicates otherwise, the terms "the Company," "we," "us" or "our" mean AIG Life of Bermuda, Ltd. and its consolidated subsidiaries, and the term "AIG Parent" means American International Group, Inc. and not any of AIG Parent's consolidated subsidiaries.
+AlG Life of Bermuda, Ltd. (AlG Bermuda), including its wholly owned subsidiaries (AlG Credit Corp of Canada (Al Credit Canada) and Alabaster Capital LLC (Alabaster Capital)) is a wholly owned subsidiary of AGC Life Insurance Company (AGC Life), an indirect, wholly owned subsidiary of American International Group, Inc. (AlG Parent).
+Unless the context indicates otherwise, the terms "the Company," "we," "us" or "our" mean AlG Life of Bermuda, Ltd. and its consolidated subsidiaries, and the term "AlG Parent" means American International Group, Inc. and not any of AlG Parent's consolidated subsidiaries.

-Our wholly-owned subsidiary, American General Life Insurance of Bermuda, Ltd., was established in 2004 and does not have any business activity at this time.
+Our wholly-owned subsidiary, American General Life Insurance of Bermuda, Ltd., which was established in 2004 and did not have any business activity at this time, was amalgamated within AIG Life of Bermuda, Ltd. on May 1, 2018.

-In December 2017, we received additional capital contribution of \$35 million from AGC Life in form 100% equity holdings with AI Credit Canada and Alabaster Capital.
-The 2017 consolidated financial statements of the Company include the accounts of AI Canada and Alabaster Capital.
+In December 2017, we received additional capital contributions of \$35 million from AGC Life in the form of 100% equity holdings of AI Credit Canada and Alabaster Capital.
+The 2017 and subsequent consolidated financial statements of the Company include the accounts of AI Canada and Alabaster Capital.

 In July 2017, we sold our equity interest with Rokland Limited (Rokland) to an affiliate.
 Prior to the sale, Rokland was a direct wholly owned subsidiary and was the primary beneficiary of our consolidated VIEs.
-After the sale, we derecognized our equity interest with Rokland, including its investments on VIEs that were previously consolidated.
+After the sale, we derecognized our equity interest with Rokland, including its investments in VIEs that were previously consolidated.

 Our principal activities are the insurance of flexible premium variable universal life insurance, reinsurance of term life, annuity and pension insurance risk, and certain investment operations through our affiliates.